speedy3d/RepData_PeerAssessment1/PA1_template.md

 activity$interval <- as.numeric(activity$interval)
 ```

-Next, we will get the first few rows as well as a brief summary of the data
+Next, we will get the first few rows of the data

 ```r